Is Matcha Or Green Tea Better For Weight Loss?

 Here’s a sample of the benefits to expect:

 - Lowering blood pressure.
 Catechins may help reduce your blood pressure.
 This is particularly so for those with an upper number of 130 or higher.
-Lower blood pressure will help you avoid heart attacks, heart disease, and stroke.
+Lower blood pressure will help you avoid heart attacks, heart disease, hypertension and stroke.

 - Lowering cholesterol levels.
 Catechins may not only lower cholesterol levels but also help lower LDL cholesterol (the bad type of cholesterol).